annakijas1/rebalancing-music-canon/_texts/leiviska-sonata_for_violin_mvt1.md

 document: leiviska_sonata_for_violin_and_piano_mvt1.mei
 ---

-In *Sonata for violin and piano= Viulusonaatti, op.
+In *Sonata for violin and piano = Viulusonaatti, op.
 21 (1945).* Helsinki, Finland: Fennica Gehrman, 2022.

 **Instrumentation summary**: violin (1), piano (1)